davidkjeremiah/REST-APIs-Webscraping-and-Working-with-Files/lab_Requests_HTTP.md

 Basically, HTTP is a **request - response** based protocol.
 A web browser or client (e.g. your laptop) sends an HTTP request to a server, and the webserver sends the HTTP response back to the browser.

-The figure below represents this process.
-On the left we have the client, and on the right we have the web server.
-The table under the Web server represents a list of resources stored in the web server.

 ## **Makeup of an HTTP Request**